sarah-allec/structural_analysis/README.md

 Plots one of the variables from get_md_data.sh.

 ## orbital_pdos.py
 Extracts the orbital-projected pdos from the DOSCAR file (LORBIT = 11).
+Requires input file called "projection" - see example.